 Gemini Season Wellness Mantras:

 - My curiosity will lead me to the answer

 In wellness astrology, aspects of your anatomy align with the zodiac signs.
 Those that are associated with Gemini include the lungs, nervous system, and arms, shoulders, wrists, and fingers.

 Inhale and Exhale

-Eat Regularly, with Flexibility
+Eat Regularly, and Flexibly

-Games and Puzzles
+Relaxation Practices: Journaling and Games and Puzzles

 Disclaimer: This information should not be used for diagnosing or treating a health condition or disease and is not intended as a substitute for consulting with your physician or healthcare provider.

 Stephanie Gailing is an astrologer and wellness consultant with more than 25 years of experience.
 Her unique approach weaves together astrological insights, lifestyle strategies, and dreamwork, providing clients with stellar life guidance.
 The co-host of the So Divine! podcast and the resident astrologer at the Healers online platform, Stephanie is the author of Planetary Apothecary and the forthcoming The Complete Book of Dreams.
 Based in Seattle, she also frequently travels to New York’s City, and works with clients all over the world.